-The Upstate New York Towns Association's Annual Meeting scheduled for April 16, 2020 has been postponed due to the Coronavirus.
+Upstate New York Towns Association's meetings and events have been canceled due to the Coronavirus.
 Staying safe...

 These are challenging times for our world.

 As leaders of NY State towns, we have the unique and challenging task of keeping our residents safe and calm.
 Please encourage everyone to follow the guidelines from the Centers for Disease Control and Prevention.

 Purpose: To identify current broadband needs in rural New York State

 Tuesday, September 17, 2019

 My name is Carolyn Price, and I am speaking today as President of the Upstate New York Towns Association, www.upstatenyta.org and Supervisor of the Town of Windsor, Broome County.
 I am also speaking for people who make huge sacrifices because they have no internet access such as driving a 40 mile roundtrip to do banking.

 My remarks will focus on recommendations to identify and reach the unserved and underserved with broadband in rural areas of New York State.